Bolków Castle

 Bolków Castle is a castle located in Bolków on the Castle Hill (Wzgórze Zamkowe), with a 396 metres, where the hillside is cut by the Nysa Szalona river, with a sharp precipice (with a sudden drop of 90 metres); the eastern side of the hill gradually lowers, taken up by the town.
-The castle is an upland stronghold, covering an area of 7600 m².
+The castle is an upland stronghold, covering an area of 7600 m2.
 The castle is located in Bolków (30 km to the north-west of Wałbrzych), Lower Silesian Voivodeship; in Poland.

 History

 The monumental Piast dynasty castle in Bolków is one of the largest fortresses of the Świdnica-Jawor Duchy.
 This stronghold, erected in the 13th century, defended nearby trade routes.
 Its monumental walls are still very impressive, stirring the imagination.
 This fortress is testimony to the dramatic history of this part of Central Europe.

 The first mention of the castle comes from 1277, where prince Bolesław II of Legnica writes about it.
-Bolków Castle was built on the order of the Prince of Legnica, Bolesław II Rogatka, known as Łysy, and later expanded by his son Bolek I Severe, the prince of Świdnica and Jawor.
-On the initiative of Bolek I, a number of strongholds were expanded to control the passages from the Czech Republic to Silesia through the Sudeten range.
+Bolków Castle was built on the order of the Prince of Legnica, Bolesław II the Horned, known as Łysy, and later expanded by his son Bolko I The Strict, the prince of Świdnica and Jawor.
+On the initiative of Bolko I, a number of strongholds were expanded to control the passages from the Czech Republic to Silesia through the Sudeten range.
 This contributed to maintaining the independence of the Świdnica-Jawor Duchy until the end of the 14th century (the longest among all Silesian principalities).
 In the mid-14th century, the castle was connected with the city fortification system, its southern and south-eastern corners were connected with the city walls.
 In the Piast times, the castle's residents were ducal burgraves, such as: Logau, Schaffgotsch, Schweinichen, and Salza.
-In the years 1301-1368, during the reign of princes Bernard Świdnica and Bolek II Mały (from 1353), the castle was enlarged.
+In the years 1301-1368, during the reign of princes Bernard of Świdnica and Bolko II the Small (from 1353), the castle was enlarged.
 According to historians, from the time of Bolko II, for about 100 years, the castle served as a treasury, which was later transferred to Prague.

-Bolko II was childless, therefore he adopted the daughter of his deceased brother Henryk (1343), Anna, and made her heir to the principality.
+Bolko II was childless, therefore he adopted the daughter of his deceased brother Henry II, Anna, and made her heir to the principality.
 On May 27, 1353, Anna married the Czech King Charles IV.
-On July 3, he bequeathed Bolko II to Anna and Charles IV of the principalities, under the condition that he would be able to rule them until his death, just like his wife, Duchess Agnieszka Habsburska.
-In 1392, the castle became the property of the Czech kings.
-Until this year, most probably from the times of Bolko I, the castle served as a treasury.
+On July 3, Bolko II bequeathed the principalities to Anna and Charles IV, under the condition that he or his wife Agnes of Austria would be able to rule them until their death.
+In 1392, the castle became the property of the Czech kings and were incorporated into Bohemia.

 The city was destroyed during the Hussite attacks, but the castle was not conquered.